 How much room and what amenities are you looking for?

 If you have a family of six, everyone needs room to move during a long drive.
 This will help to choose between the two.
 Both the 5th wheel camper and the motorhome have close to the same options.
-Depending on the manufacturer, features (kitchen, bathroom, interior furniture, comfortable beds, living space, etc) and layouts may affect the amount of space available even the same internal square footage.
+Depending on the manufacturer, features (kitchen, bathroom, dining room, interior furniture, comfortable beds in the master bedroom, living space, slideouts, basement storage space, etc) and layouts may affect the amount of space available even the same internal square footage.

 How will you use the RV?

 Many people have a certain way they prefer to travel.
 This is something to consider when traveling to or visiting parks and campgrounds if you are looking to stretch your legs or see the sights.
 With a motorhome, your choices would be to tow a car behind the motorhome, bring an alternative short distance travel option when parked, or drive the motorhome to the sites.
-With a 5th wheel, you can unhook the camper and travel in the truck or tow vehicle.
+For fifth wheel owners, you can unhook the camper and travel in the truck or tow vehicle.
 For those with a truck or considering buying a truck, another question to consider is whether you would you use a 5th wheel truck for anything else?
-Many people who use 5th wheel campers are those who already have a truck.
+Many people who use 5th wheel campers are those who already have a pickup truck.
 They use it for other heavy-duty jobs like pulling horse trailers or car haulers.
 An extra step is required to hook up the camper brakes and locking a jaw before pulling out.
 Make sure to check specifications on trucks before converting them.
-They need to be able to handle the weight of the camper.
+They need to be able to handle the vehicle weight of the camper or travel trailer.